videojs/videojs-contrib-ads/docs/integrator/macros.md

 # Macros

 An optional feature that contrib-ads supports is ad macros.
-Ad macros are often used by ad integrations to support addition of run-time values into a server URL or configuration.
+Ad macros are often used by ad plugins to support addition of run-time values into a server URL or configuration.

-For example, an ad integration that supports this feature might accept an ad server URL like this:
+For example, an ad plugin that supports this feature might accept an ad server URL like this:

 `'http://example.com/vmap.xml?id={player.id}'`

-In the ad integration, it would use the videojs-contrib-ads macro feature to process that URL like this:
+In the ad plugin code, it would use the videojs-contrib-ads macro feature to process that URL like this:

 `serverUrl = player.ads.adMacroReplacement(serverUrl, true, additionalMacros);`